 The Medela Sonata is a one of Medela’s higher-end breast pumps.

-Medela offers many different breast pumps, each with a slightly different flavor – hospital grade (the Symphony), double electric for pumping at work (the Pump in Style Advanced and Max Flow), portable (the Freestyle Flex and Swing Maxi), single electric (the Swing), and manual (the Harmony).
+Medela offers many different breast pumps, each with a slightly different flavor – hospital grade (Symphony), double electric for pumping at work (Pump in Style with Max Flow), portable (Freestyle Flex and Swing Maxi), and manual (Harmony).

-The Medela Sonata falls somewhere between the Symphony and Pump in Style – it’s a personal breast pump, but it’s a smart pump that can integrate with an app on your phone and the suction/motor is “inspired” by the Symphony.
+The Medela Sonata falls somewhere between the Symphony and Pump in Style – it’s a personal breast pump, but with a lot more functionality.
+It’s a smart pump that can integrate with an app on your phone, the suction/motor is “inspired” by the Symphony, and you’re not tied to an outlet while using it.

 What are the pros of the Sonata?